Tateoka Mitsushige

 Tateoka Mitsushige (楯岡 満茂) also well known as Honjō Mitsushige was a Japanese samurai and commander of the Sengoku period.

+He was a senior retainer of the Mogami clan and earned highest salary among the samurai of the Mogami clan.

 He was the castle lord in command of Tateoka castle and Honjō castle.

-He was a senior retainer of the Mogami clan and earned highest salary among the samurai of the Mogami clan.
+In 1586, He and Mogami Yoshiaki's eldest son, Mogami Yoshiyasu, succeed defeat the Onodera Yoshimichi reinforcement.

 After Mogami clan was demolished by the Tokugawa Shogunate in 1622, he served Sakai Tadayo as a guest samurai.
 His tomb is at Chōshō-ji Temple in Maebashi.